 Smallmouth bass were introduced legally in 1992 to assist with the control of YOY white suckers.
 Since 1998, smallmouth bass have been successfully reproducing and recruiting into the population.
 In addition to providing control of white suckers, smallmouth bass have become an important addition to the fishery.
-In 2015, fall gillnetting surveys yielded 0.33 smallmouth bass/net (Table 3).
-Anglers did report catching many smallmouth bass throughout the reservoir during the summer months.
+Smallmouth bass relative abundance increased in 2017 to 2.33/net (Table 3).
+Anglers continue to report catching many smallmouth bass throughout the reservoir during the summer months.